ruhulmus/java-logging-log4j2/README.md

 # Java logging with log4j2

+Apache Log4j 2, is the fastest Java logging framework and provides significant improvements.
 **Log4J2**  supports JSON,XML and YAML in addition to properties file configuration .
 Here I use XML file for the configuration.

 ### Add log4j Dependancy :